-The following page contains two videos that are embedded straight from YouTube.
+This web page contains two videos that are embedded straight from YouTube.
 They are essentially the same videos except that one of the embedded video players does not not carry any YouTube-specific branding while the other one does.
 Play the YouTube videos to notice the difference.

 This video player has a YouTube logo in the control bar (bottom right)..

 .. while the player embedded below carries no such logo.